 This chapter provides a high-level, abstract overview of the features and limitations of the 1NCE VPN Service.
 It shows the extended possibilities and benefits of the VPN, compared to the regular Internet Breakout capabilities of the 1NCE SIM.
 In addition, the limitations of the service are pointed out.

-The 1NCE VPN Service is enabled by default and the usage of this service is optional and free of charge.
+The 1NCE VPN Service is available in Manual Mode for the selected Breakout Setting and the usage of this service is optional and free of charge.
 In the following section, the main features and function of this service will be shown.

 Compared to the default Internet Breakout capabilities of the 1NCE SIM Connectivity, the VPN Service allows bidirectional communication establishment (see Figure above).
 An IoT device with a 1NCE SIM can communicate directly to an application server by addressing the VPN client endpoint IP of this server.
 Vise versa, the application server can reach a listening 1NCE SIM device with an active PDP context (data session) via the VPN tunnel interface by setting up the communication to the static IP addresses of the SIM.
 This setup is required for the server-to-device initiated communication using common Internet Protocols or remote SSH connections to access the mobile device.
 The customer is free to use any user transport protocol (e.g., TCP, UDP, MQTT, CoAP, etc.) and any port number over the VPN connection.